nonomal/Olares/docs/manual/get-started/create-olares-id.md

 ## Create an Olares ID

 ::: tip
-This section focuses on creating individual Olares IDs.
-If you want to create an Olares ID for organizational uses, or use a custom domain, refer to [Set up a custom domain](../../space/host-domain.md).
+This section is dedicated to helping first-time users quickly create a personal Olares ID for immediate use.

+For advanced use cases, such as creating an Olares ID using your social account handle or setting up accounts for a team, refer to [Create accounts](../larepass/create-account.md).
 :::

 1. In the LarePass app, tap **Create an account**.